loranga/Loranga-Gateway/Tutorials/Arduino/Readme.md

 If your don't have a Raspberry pi, you can use Loranga with an Arduino or any other microcontroller

-Here you can find different examples to use Loranga with Arduino
+# Examples

+This folder contains sketches for Arduino (and compatible) boards.

+**Arduino_LoRa_Ping_Pong** shows a simple ping-pong communication between a LoRa device and a gateway by requesting an acknowlegment for data messages sent to the gateway.

+**sms_example** shows a simple example sending a SMS to a number.
+It uses TinyGsm Library

+# Hardware

-The 2G module and the LoRa transceiver works on 3.3V communication only.
+**The 2G module and the LoRa transceiver works on 3.3V communication only.**

 In this case we are using an Arduino nano with AtMega328p